William Smith (geologist)

 William 'Strata' Smith (23 March 1769 – 28 August 1839) was an English geologist, credited with creating the first detailed, nationwide geological map of any country.
 At the time his map was first published he was overlooked by the scientific community; his relatively humble education and family connections prevented him from mixing easily in learned society.
 Financially ruined, Smith spent time in debtors' prison.
-It was only late in his life that Smith received recognition for his accomplishments, and became known as the "Father of English Geology".
+It was only late in his life that Smith received recognition for his accomplishments, and became known as the "father of English geology".

 Early life

-Smith was born in the village of Churchill, Oxfordshire, the son of John Smith (1735–1777), the village blacksmith, and his wife Ann (née Smith; 1745–1807).
-His father died when he was eight years old, and he and his siblings were raised by his uncle, a farmer also named William Smith.
-Largely self-educated, Smith was intelligent and observant, read widely from an early age, and with an aptitude for mathematics and drawing.
+Smith was born on 23 March 1769, in Churchill, Oxfordshire, the son of John Smith (1735–1777), the village blacksmith, and his wife Ann (née Smith; 1745–1807).
+His father died when Smith was eight years old, and he and his siblings were raised by his uncle, a farmer also named William Smith.
+Largely self-educated, Smith was intelligent and observant, read widely from an early age, and showed an aptitude for mathematics and drawing.
 In 1787, he met and found work as an assistant for Edward Webb of Stow-on-the-Wold, Gloucestershire, a surveyor.
-He was quick to learn, and soon became proficient at the trade.
-In 1791, he travelled to Somerset to make a valuation survey of the Sutton Court estate, and building on earlier work in the same area by John Strachey.
+He was quick to learn and soon became proficient at the trade.

+In 1791, Smith travelled to Somerset to make a valuation survey of the Sutton Court estate, and building on earlier work in the same area by John Strachey.
 He stayed in the area for the next eight years, working first for Webb and later for the Somersetshire Coal Canal Company, living at Rugborne Farm in High Littleton.
-During this period, Smith inspected a number of coal mines in the area, where he first observed and recorded the various layers of rock and coal exposed by the mining; Smith's coal mine studies, combined with his subsequent observations of the strata exposed by canal excavations, proved crucial to the formation of his theories of stratigraphy.
+During this period, Smith inspected coal mines in the area, where he first observed and recorded the various layers of rock and coal exposed by the mining.
+Smith's coal mine studies, combined with his subsequent observations of the strata exposed by canal excavations, proved crucial to the formation of his theories of stratigraphy.